 Listen, they also used burn bags.

-Uh burn bag is a bag you put things in and you set it on fire to burn her schedules, right?
+A burn bag is a bag you put things in and you set it on fire to burn her schedules, right?

 Who in the world uses burn bags?

-I mean, it's it's it's really it's really unbelievable.
+I mean, it's really unbelievable.

 Why would you have to burn your schedules?

-I mean, i it's really it's really unbelievable.
+I mean, it's really, it's really unbelievable.

-What what product are the Clintons selling?
+What product are the Clintons selling?

-What product are the Clinton selling?
+What product are the Clintons selling?

-You know, they're not making widgets, they're not making white b light bulbs, they don't own a car wash or a restaurant.
+They don't own a car wash or a restaurant.

 I mean, what product are they selling?

-They're selling influence, and it's it's really terrible and it's costing our country billions and billions of dollars in in poor judgment.
+And it's costing our country billions and billions of dollars in poor judgment.

 Last question.

-You have you read the speech tonight?
+Have you read the speech tonight?

-Uh I I've seen parts of it.
+I've seen parts of it.

-Um, but but listen, you're gonna hear a consistent message about um needing very secure borders and needing to protect this country and needing to return jobs to this country and keeping America you know first and the American people first, and quite frankly, serving the three hundred and twenty million people who are in this country legally.
+But listen, you're going to hear a consistent message about needing very secure borders and needing to protect this country and needing to return jobs to this country and keeping America first and the American people first.

-Uh if you'd like to come, you're always welcome.
+If you'd like to come, you're always welcome.

-I know you're busy, but if you'd like to join us, you're very welcome uh any night you want to come.
+I know you're busy, but if you'd like to join us, you're very welcome any night you want to come.